Second plague pandemic: Disappearance

 Synder suggests that the replacement of the Black rat (Rattus rattus), which thrived among people and was frequently kept as a pet, by the more aggressive and prolific Norway or brown rat (Rattus norvegicus) was a major factor.
-The Brown rat, which arrived as an invasive species from the East, is skittish and avoids human contact, and their aggressive and asocial behavior made them less attractive to humans.
+The Brown rat, which arrived as an invasive species from the East, is skittish and avoids human contact, and its aggressive and asocial behaviour made it less attractive to humans.
 As the Brown rat violently drove out the Black rat in country after country, becoming the dominant species in that ecological niche, rat-to-human contact declined, as did the opportunities for plague to pass from rat fleas to humans.
 One of the major demarcations for hot spots in the third plague pandemic was the places where the Black rat had yet to be replaced, such as Bombay (now Mumbai) in India.

-It has been suggested that evolutionary processes may have favored less virulent strains of the pathogen Yersinia pestis.
+It has also been suggested that evolutionary processes may have favoured less virulent strains of the pathogen Yersinia pestis.

-In all probability, almost all of the existing hypotheses had some effect in bringing about the end of the pandemic, though the main cause may never be conclusively determined.

-The disappearance happened rather later in the Nordic and eastern European countries but there was a similar halt after major epidemics.
+In all probability, almost all of these factors had some effect in bringing about the end of the pandemic, though the main cause may never be conclusively determined.
+The disappearance happened rather later in the Nordic and eastern European countries, but there was a similar halt after major epidemics.